Bronx, New York · Pilot Launch Fall 2026

 Who We Want to Hear From

-We are actively building partnerships with Bronx schools, venue partners, NYU faculty, and anyone who believes in this work.
-If any of the below describes you, we want to talk.
+We are actively building partnerships with Bronx schools, potential venue partners, funders, and anyone who believes in this work.

 Bronx school principals and administrators